kittisuw/gcp-load-balancing-session-affinity/README.md

 ![g1](img/group-01.png)

 ![g2](img/group-02.png)
-> limitation of Unmanage Instacne group is all VMs instance are locate only one zone
+> limitation of Unmanage Instance group is all VMs instance are locate only one zone

 7.2 - Create HTTP Load balance(L7)